 With the newest version of Nava SIEM Agent, you now have the ability to retrieve Amazon S3 audit trail as well as more enhanced functionality for Google Apps audit logs.

 Since then we’ve been hard at work on new features and are proud to inform our customers of the release of the newest version of Nava SIEM Agent.
-Today’s release includes new features, including a new source of logs (Amazon S3) and the augmentation of existing logs (Google Apps Login events).
+Today’s release includes new features, including a new source of logs (Amazon S3 audit trail) and the augmentation of existing logs (Google Apps Login events).

 The new release includes:

 - Amazon S3 Access Logs: If your data is stored in Amazon S3, then you may already be aware of the security value of Amazon’s access logs.
 The logs contain a wealth of information, including: Bucket Owner, Bucket, Time, Remote IP, Requester, and more.
 First, enable logging on buckets that interest you.
 After this, you can create a task/job in Nava SIEM Agent to retrieve the S3 logs.
 As usual, you have a choice of sending the logs to a text file or to Windows Event Logs.